agustinparrotta/design-patterns/README.md

 Notes:

 - It’s mostly relevant when your code operates with chains of objects, such as filters, event chains, etc.
+- See a handy example in chain_of_responsibility_extra_ex.py

 Importance: 3
+Recommended: 4

 ### 3.2.
 Command